alcance/blog_ng/README.md

 blog_ng
 =======

-A blog engine for Django
+A blog engine for Django using TDD

+@imartinezbr
+credits: matthewdaly.co.uk